 - A new cash handling station must be established for any department that receives currency of $500 or more per day or currency and checks totaling more than $2,500 per day.
 (BUS-49 references to a Central Cashiers Department are not applicable to UCSF.)

 - Transactions consisting of currency in excess of $5,000 must be processed in dual custody.

 - All cash handling stations are subject to periodic site surveys in order to evaluate the adequacy and effectiveness of their physical security.

-- Private Gift Receipts intended for UCSF Foundation and/or UC Regents:
+- For Private Gift Receipts intended for UCSF Foundation and/or UC Regents:

-Immediately upon receipt, gift checks shall be photocopied and the copy shall be date stamped and filed.
-Departments should not endorse gift checks as they are sent directly to a bank lockbox as referenced below and automatically endorsed.
+- Immediately upon receipt, gift checks shall be photocopied, and the copy shall be date stamped and filed.
+Departments should not endorse gift checks as they are sent directly to a bank lockbox automatically endorsed.

 Departments are required to deposit when the total of cash and/or cash equivalents on hand equals $500 or more or once a week; whichever occurs first.
 Deposits must be made on the day received for all individual checks of $100,000 or more or accumulated receipts totaling $500,000 or more.

-- Recording Cash Receipts by Departments: PeopleSoft journals are to be prepared for bank deposits in the appropriate period.
-Approver of the journal should be approved by someone other than the depositor.
+- Recording Cash Receipts by Departments: General ledger journals are to be prepared for bank deposits in the appropriate period.
+Approval of the journal should be by someone other than the depositor.

 - Control of Returned Checks: Returned deposited checks are received from the bank at the Controller's Office.
 They are charged back to the ledger account that was originally credited and the original check is returned to the related department for collection.